captbaritone/webamp/docs/usage.md

 ### `onClose(callback)`

-A callback which will be called when Winamp2-js is closed.
+A callback which will be called when Webamp is closed.
 Returns an "unsubscribe" function.

 ```JavaScript
 const unsubscribe = winamp.onClose(() => {